Reputation of AstraZeneca’s COVID vaccine marred by missteps - The Boston Globe

-LONDON (AP) — AstraZeneca’s release Monday of encouraging data about its coronavirus vaccine from its U.S. trial raised hopes that the drug company could bury doubts about the shot and put a troubled rollout behind it.
-But hours later, U.S. officials issued an unusual statement expressing concerns the company had included “outdated information” from its study and that it may have provided “an incomplete view of the efficacy data.”
+LONDON (AP) — AstraZeneca’s release Monday of encouraging data about its coronavirus vaccine from its US trial raised hopes that the drug company could put a troubled rollout behind it.
+But just hours later, US officials issued an unusual statement expressing concern the company had included “outdated information” from its study and that it may have provided “an incomplete view of the efficacy data.”

 A company spokesman said Tuesday it was “looking into it.”

-Even before this latest stumble, AstraZeneca had made missteps in reporting data and faced a blood clot scare.
-Health officials worried that those past issues could cause lasting harm to the shot that is key to global efforts to stop the pandemic and undermine vaccine confidence more broadly.
+Coupled with earlier missteps in reporting data and a recent blood clot scare, experts said the new stumble could cause lasting harm to the shot that is key to global efforts to stop the pandemic and erode vaccine confidence more broadly.

 Advertisement

-“The way they handled their data early on, AstraZeneca basically shot themselves in the foot,” Julian Tang, a virologist at the University of Leicester, said even before the latest issue arose.
-“Even though the new study confirms what we previously thought about the vaccine’s efficacy, people may have lingering doubts,” he said.
-“Unfortunately, that might mean more people will die of COVID.”
+“I doubt it was (US officials') intention to deliberately undermine trust in the AstraZeneca vaccine,” said Dr. Paul Hunter, a professor of medicine at the University of East Anglia.
+“But this will likely cause more vaccine hesitancy.”

-Britain was the first to authorize the vaccine in December, based on partial results from the U.K., Brazil and South Africa.
-Those results suggested the shot was about 70% effective but were clouded by a manufacturing mistake the researchers didn’t immediately acknowledge.
-Insufficient data about how well the vaccine protected older people also led some countries including Germany and France to initially restrict its use to younger populations before reversing course.
+Hunter emphasized that it was unclear how significant this issue might be.
+But it's not the first time the company has run into problems.

-In the U.S., officials suspended AstraZeneca’s study in 30,000 Americans for an unusual six weeks last fall, as frustrated regulators sought details about neurological problems reported in Britain; ultimately there was no evidence the vaccine was to blame.
+Partial results from its first major trial — which Britain used to authorize the vaccine — were clouded by a manufacturing mistake that researchers didn't immediately acknowledge.
+Insufficient data about how well the vaccine protected older people led some countries to initially restrict its use to younger populations before reversing course.
+And US officials suspended an AstraZeneca study for an unusual six weeks while they sought details about problems reported in Britain before deciding the vaccine wasn't to blame.

-But on Monday, the company announced that the shot was about 79% effective in stopping symptomatic COVID-19 — data that Mene Pangalos, head of AstraZeneca’s research and development in biopharmaceuticals, called “much cleaner” than previous releases.
+Then last week, more than a dozen countries temporarily halted their use of the AstraZeneca shot — against the advice of international health agencies — after reports of rare blood clots in some people who received it.
+The European Medicines Agency concluded the shot did not increase the overall incidence of clots, but the unwanted attention appears to have nonetheless left a mark.

 Advertisement